Will I have to report a gain if I am considering trading my old truck?

 DECLARE OVERSEAS ACCOUNTS

 The IRS has announced that it expects to collect $8.5 million in back taxes from Americans with foreign bank accounts over the next few years.
 The IRS is pressuring foreign banks to name names.
-For example, in 2009, the US and Switzerland reached an agreement requiring Swiss banks to provide account information if the IRS suspects any tax evasion by account holders.
+For example, the US and Switzerland reached an agreement requiring Swiss banks to provide account information if the IRS suspects any tax evasion by account holders.
 So if you own or have authority over a foreign financial account, you are requires to file Report of Foreign Bank and Financial Accounts (FBAR) to the IRS if the aggregate value of all your foreign accounts exceeds $10,000 at any time during the calendar year.
 Be sure you do it.

 Contribute To A Retirement Plan - Whether you choose to convert your traditional IRA to a Roth IRA or not, make sure you contribute the maximum amount you can before the year's over.
 It's one of the easiest ways to save money on your taxes.

-Invest In Your Business - If you need to make investments in your business - new equipment, upgraded machinery or real estate improvements - then invest before the year's end for the write-off on your 2010 taxes.
+Invest In Your Business - If you need to make investments in your business - new equipment, upgraded machinery or real estate improvements - then invest before the year's end for the write-off on your taxes.

 Itemize your deductions - Keep track of your business expenses and put them into your itemized deductions; don't forget home office purchases, supplies, fees for memberships in professional organizations, technological costs (web hosting, website design, internet costs).
 Be sure all your itemized costs are for the business and you have the receipts.